Andrey Yeshchenko

-Andrey Olegovich Yeshchenko (Андрей Олегович Ещенко; born 9 February 1984) is a Russian professional football official and a former player who played as a right-back.
+Andrey Olegovich Yeshchenko (Андрей Олегович Ещенко; born 9 February 1984) is a Russian professional football coach and a former player who played as a right-back.
+He is the manager of FC Kuban Krasnodar.

 Career

 Yeshchenko became famous appearing in a short spell for FC Dynamo Kyiv in 2006.
 Although considered a first team player throughout his entire stay in Kyiv, Yeshchenko complained of difficulties adhering to the strict physical regime at Dynamo.
 In turn, Dynamo management loaned the back to its fellow Muscovite club.
 He made his Russian Premier League debut for FC Dynamo Moscow on 4 August 2006 in a game against FC Torpedo Moscow.

 In October 2012 he was voted FC Lokomotiv Moscow player of the month.

 On 1 July 2014, Yeshchenko signed for Kuban Krasnodar on a season-long loan deal with the option to buy.

 On 16 June 2016, he signed with FC Spartak Moscow.

 Career statistics

 International career

 He made his national team debut on 11 September 2012 in a 2014 FIFA World Cup qualifier against Israel.

 On 2 June 2014, he was included in Russia's 2014 FIFA World Cup squad.